dfinity/portal/docs/tutorials/hackathon-prep-guide/6-authentication.md

 ```
 dfx deps init
 ```

+This command will return an error showing the following:

 ```
 WARN: The following canister(s) require an init argument.
 Please run `dfx deps init <NAME/PRINCIPAL>` to set them individually: